Duke Thomas (character): Powers and abilities

-Darkness manipulation: Duke's photokinetic powers grant him the ability to manipulate shadows, as well as darkness itself.
+Duke's photokinetic powers grant him the ability to manipulate shadows, as well as darkness itself.
 Duke can siphon darkness in the same way that he absorbs light, describing this power as "behaving like a tide" that pushes and pulls shadows toward himself.
-He can absorb shadows into himself to reveal light or expel them from his body in order to envelop everything in an all-encompassing wave of darkness, as well as shape and manipulate darkness to terrify and ensnare enemies or as a means of augmenting his melee combat.
 Duke can travel to different locations via shadows, which he can utilize to coordinate attacks with his allies or make hasty escapes.
 He can charge the darkness that he generates and then direct it to attack or ensnare his opponents; when charged, the darkness sparks with a photoelectric effect.

-Photo-umbrakinetic movement: By combining all of his photokinetic abilities, Duke can envision a path and then move using light and shadows to near instantly traverse that distance.
+By combining all of his photokinetic abilities, Duke can envision a path and then move using light and shadows to near instantly traverse that distance.
 When using this ability everything around Duke appears to slow to a standstill.

-Healing Factor: Gnomon, Duke's biological father, claims to be an immortal of over a thousand years and has stated that Duke possesses his "infinite blood"; this implies that he may possess similar immortality.
+Gnomon, Duke's biological father, claims to be an immortal of over a thousand years and has stated that Duke possesses his "infinite blood"; this implies that he may possess similar immortality.
 This claim is supported when it is discovered that Duke's powers allow him to heal rapidly in dire situations.